 In other fields, Art Jameel has supported the literary arts through First Edition, supporting the debut publications of young Saudi writers, in collaboration with the Jeddah Literary Cultural Club.

 The Art Jameel Education Programme was organised in collaboration with the Ministry of Education in Saudi Arabia and included workshops for art teachers to improve their teaching techniques, plus a yearly contest for students and exhibitions.

 Connected – Art in Airports was launched with the aim of expanding audiences and awareness for Saudi art; in collaboration with the General Authority of Civil Aviation and the Saudi Art Association in Jeddah, art exhibitions have taken place to date in Hail, at King Abdulaziz International Airport in Jeddah, at Riyadh’s King Khalid International Airport and in Dammam.

-Since 2015, Art Jameel has reinvigorated its support for cultural heritage, opening the Jameel House of Traditional Arts / Jeddah in the Old Town (Al-Balad) of Jeddah, and supporting the establishment of the Jameel House of Traditional Arts / Scotland on the estate of Dumfries House.
-Both institutions, like the Jameel House of Traditional Arts / Cairo, preserve traditional arts and crafts through education and help graduates apply those skills to heritage restoration or as entrepreneurs.
+Since 2015, Art Jameel has reinvigorated its support for cultural heritage, opening the Jameel House of Traditional Arts in Jeddah in the Old Town (Al-Balad) of Jeddah, and supporting the establishment of the Jameel House of Traditional Arts in Scotland on the estate of Dumfries House.
+Both institutions, like the Jameel House of Traditional Arts in Cairo, preserve traditional arts and crafts through education and help graduates apply those skills to heritage restoration or as entrepreneurs.